bephp/router/README.md

 ## API Reference

+### group($prefix)

+add group routers with same prefix. if not pass param $prefix just reset attribute prefix of router instance to empty string.

 ### match($method, $path, $callback, $hook)

 create the router tree based on given $method and $path, the $callback and $hook will stored in the leaf node.